hu-macsy/lama_old/scai/doc/installation/build.rst

    Total Test time (real) =  34.31 sec

-If the tests have not been built before, using multiple build processes is highly recommended.
+If the tests are built the first time using multiple build processes is highly recommended.

 Building the test executables and running the test script can be done in two separate steps:

 .. code-block:: bash